quantmind/giotto/examples/europedebt/index.md

   </div>
 </div>

 Central Government Debt in Europe in 2012 and 2013.
-This example shows how GiottoJS handle several labels without overlapping them.
-In addition, a custom drawing is displaied in the center of the pie chart displaying the total debt, almost 10 trillion euros!
-Germany is the only big European country which decreased its debt in 2013 form the 2012 value.
+This example shows how GiottoJS handles several labels without overlapping them.
+In addition, a ``custom`` drawing is added in the center of the pie chart displaying the total debt, <strong>almost 10 trillion euros</strong>!
+Germany is the only big European country which decreased its debt in 2013 from the 2012 level.
+Italy is the biggest borrower, the UK a close second.

 Html:

-    <div data-options='gexamples.transition1' giotto-chart></div>
+    <div data-options='gexamples.europedebt' giotto-chart></div>